Archived-Object/ligament/README.rst

 ligament
 ========

-A grunt-style python build system, based on linking input and output between tasks
+A grunt-style python build system, based on caching task output and linking input and output between tasks

-TODO: write this shit